The views expressed by the host on this program documented to be almost always right, 99.8.

 Here's the first.

-I know you in the press love to call me middle class Joe, and I know in Washington that's not usually meant as a compliment.
+I know you in the press love to call me middle-class Joe, and I know in Washington that's not usually meant as a compliment.

-But it is about the middle class.
+It means you're not that sophisticated, but it is about the middle class.

 It isn't just a matter of fairness or economic growth.